Chelsea Olivia

-Chelsea Olivia Wijaya, better known by her stage name Chelsea Olivia (born 29 July 1992), is an Indonesian actress and pop singer.
+Chelsea Olivia Wijaya (born 29 July 1992), better known by her stage name Chelsea Olivia, is an Indonesian actress and pop singer.
 Olivia is the youngest of three children.
 She is also a former grader of acceleration in one of the leading high schools in South Jakarta.
 Olivia graduated from high school at the age of 15 years.

 Career

 Early soap opera career

 In her first foray in the world of modeling, Olivia made an album for her children.
 Once incorporated into Indika Entertainment she got a soap opera.
 But before this, she was starring in the soap opera Tuyul dan Mbak Yul in 2000 as guest star in episode 84.
 She became publicly known since starring in the soap opera Cincin, after the offer to play soap operas and advertisements come to her.
 Her name is increasingly discussed after starring in Buku Harian Nayla.
 Olivia studies at Tarakanita Primary School, St. Louis 1 Junior High, and Jakarta 6 High.